yhorian/pages-plugin-mailchannels/README.md

 npm i --save https://github.com/yhorian/pages-plugin-mailchannels
 ```

-## Usage

-Copy the **_middleware.ts** file from this repository over to the /functions folder of your own repository.
+Copy the **functions/_middleware.ts** file from this repository over to the /functions folder of your own repository.
 Cloudflare will then parse this into a Function when the page is compiled.

 Don't forget to change the email inside the **_middleware.ts** to your own.
 It'll throw a **512:"Could not send your email.
 Please try again."** error otherwise.
 ```js
 const myEmail = "example@example.com"
 ```

+## Usage

 Once compiled by Cloudflare Pages, the Function will capture anything from a form with a 'data-static-form-name' attribute set, such as:
 ```html